sw0rdd/gitlabWebhook/README.md

 - Capability to open or close issues directly from the app

 While this app allows for opening and closing issues directly, other actions such as commenting or detailed issue management can be performed on GitLab.
 Changes made on GitLab will reflect in the app in real time, ensuring seamless synchronization.

+In this demo you will be able to run the application on localhost

 ## Instructions and Usage